MyselfFor/Easy-Custom-Name/README.md

 > P.S Don't look on commit...
 This my first project...

 > [!CAUTION]
-> Have a good day!
+> Have a good day, and saw my new project! (if it out) :D